akamai-contrib/akamai-deploy-dns-zone-github-action/README.md

 All sensitive variables should be [set as encrypted secrets](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables) in the action's configuration.

-You need to declare an `AKAMAI_EDGERC` secret in your repository containing the following structure :
+You need to declare an `EDGERC` secret in your repository containing the following structure :
 ```
 [dns]
 client_secret = your_client_secret